lambdaclass/lambda_ethereum_consensus/docs/architecture.md

 ## Execution Chain

+The consensus node needs to communicate with the execution client for three different reasons:

+- Fork choice updates: the execution clients needs notifications when the head is updated, and payloads need validation.
+For these goals, `engineAPI` is used.
+- Deposit contract tracking: accounts that wish to become validators need to deposit 32ETH in the deposit contract.
+This happens in the execution chain, but the information needs to arrive to consensus for the validator set to be updated.
+- Eth 1 votes: consensus nodes agree on a summary of the execution state and a voting mechanism is built for this.

+Let's go to this communication sections one by one.

 ### Engine API: fork choice updates

 The consensus node does not live in isolation.
 It communicates to the execution client.
 We implemented, in the `ExecutionClient` module, the following primitives: